The Equality and Human Rights Commission states:

 - Making sure all employment practices are fair

-- Ensuring people are aware that direct or indirect discrimination or any form of harassment or bullying is unacceptable
+- Taking all reasonable actions that people engaged in our activities are aware that direct or indirect discrimination or any form of harassment or bullying is unacceptable

-- Establishing and maintaining an environment free from harassment, bullying and discrimination
+- Taking all reasonable actions towards establishing and maintaining an environment free from harassment, bullying and discrimination

 - Ensuring all individuals appointed to provide services and volunteers are aware of how to report incidents of discrimination, harassment or bullying – through the Grievance Procedure